flutter/website/src/docs/release/breaking-changes/route-navigator-refactoring.md

 )
 ```

-There are different ways to migrate this app.
+There are different ways to migrate this change.
 One way is to set the initial route name
 to a fixed value and generate a specific route
 (`FakeSplashRoute` in the above example)